 During the summer term of year 12 all students will be given a mock exam paper.
 This will be treated as if it was the real thing giving students around 3 months to plan and prepare a body of work and allowing them 5 hrs to show an intended response.
 This will be marked as per AQA guidelines to give students a realistic overview of their performance.

-A2 level students should build upon the knowledge, understanding and skills gained at AS with greater depth of study.
+Year 13 students should build upon the knowledge, understanding and skills gained in Year 12 with greater depth of study.

 Pupils are encouraged to sketch every week keeping a personal A5 journal of notes and drawings as this is an integral part of their personal development and will improve their overall grades.
 During the autumn term of Year 13 students will hand in a draft of their 2500-3000 words by the end of November.